jonastech25-cmyk/Word-Flow/README.md

 Contributions, ideas, and feedback are welcome.

-If you want to help:
+You can contribute by:

-* Open an issue
+* Opening issues
-* Suggest improvements
+* Suggesting features
-* Submit a pull request
+* Submitting pull requests

 ---

 ## 📜 License

-GPL v3 License
+This project is licensed under the **GNU GPL v3**.

 ---